HoroTW/RazerBat/README.md

-Razorbat - Very Simple Script to show the Battery of your Razor Mouse
+RazerBat - Very Simple Script to show the Battery of your Razer Mouse
 =====================================================================

-This very simple script is tailored to the Razor Viper Ultimate Mouse.
+This very simple script is tailored to the Razer Viper Ultimate Mouse.
 Add your mouse and give me a pull request - I'll happily extend the script to your mouse.